MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-commandline.md

 This article provides syntax and examples for running RServerSetup.exe from the command line.
 You can use command line parameters for an internet-connected or offline installation.
 A command line installation requires administrator permissions.

-Before you start, review the following articles about installation type:
+Before you start, review the following articles about each installation type:

 + [Install R Server 9.1. on Windows](rserver-install-windows.md) for an internet-connected installation, including system requirements, prerequisites, download links, and verification steps.
 + [Offline installation](rserver-install-windows-offline.md) for equivalent details and download links.